vishnumaiea/KiExport/Readme.md

 kiexport <command> <arguments>
 ```

 You can automate running multiple commands with a batch script.
 Refer to the [`export.bat`](/Mitayi-Pico-D1/export.bat) file for an example.
+Run the script to see KiExport in action.

 ```bat
 @REM @echo off